gavinsharkey/my_cli_project/README.md

 # Corona Virus Cli

 Hello!
 This is a simple CLI gem for displaying up-to-date statistics about the Corona Virus (COVID-19).
-You can choose it view world stats (total cases, active cases, closed cases), and you can
-view stats per country.
+You can view world stats (total cases, active cases, closed cases), and you can view stats per country.

 ## Installation